Leweston has welcomed boarders since the school’s foundation in 1891 and boarding is an integral part of life here.

 Boarding allows pupils to develop independence in a secure environment; to take responsibility for themselves, their learning and others, and to take full advantage of the wide range of activities and facilities Leweston has to offer.
 Children enjoy the academic week, after-school clubs, sport and weekend activities and trips.

-At the end of the school day, there are activities and prep.
+At the end of the school day boarders can return to House.
+There are activities and prep for all pupils and the school buses depart at 6.00pm Monday to Thursday.
 After supper, each House comes together in a Common Room for a House Roundup to find out how everyone is, how the day was and to pass on messages.
-Older years have a second activity or supervised prep session after the House meeting after which is time to relax and talk to family and friends before bed.
+Older years have a second activity or supervised prep session after the House meeting.
+There is then time to relax and talk to family and friends before bed.

-All boarders have a set bedtime, and must be in their dorms fifteen minutes before, settling down for the night.
+All boarders have a set bedtime, and must be in their rooms fifteen minutes before, settling down for the night.
 After lights out everyone must be quiet in the dorm or in their rooms and settle down to sleep.
+Bedtimes depend on year group.

 - Year 7 and 8: Technology handed in at 8.30pm, bedtime 9.00pm